alepha@docs:~/docs/guides/testing$

 #Unit Tests

 Alepha uses Vitest as the test runner.
-The alepha init --test flag scaffolds a Vitest configuration and a sample test file.
+Every alepha init scaffolds a Vitest config and a sample test file — Vitest ships embedded in alepha, so there is nothing to install.
 All tests run with globals: true, so you do not need to import test, expect, or describe.

 #Setup